ArsalanWahid/BullsEye-iOS/README.md

 Enjoy!

-This is the sample app I developed credits to RayWenderlich.
+This is the sample app I developed credits to [raywenderlich.com](https://www.raywenderlich.com/)

 #### Main Screen View